-The location of designated sites in relation to the existing Ballyragget to Kilkenny 110kV overhead line is presented in Figure 6.3.
-Summary details of those sites that occur within 5 km of the site are presented in Table 6.19.
+The location of designated sites in relation to the existing Ballyragget to Kilkenny 110kV overhead line is presented in Figure 8.3.
+Summary details of those sites that occur within 5 km of the site are presented in Table 8.19.

-The nearest NHA to the line route is the River Nore / Abbeyleix Woods Complex (Site Code: 2076) approximately 220 metres to the West of the Ballyragget Substation in the Northern part of the study area.
-The site is a proposed (p) NHA having not yet gone through the formal designation process, much of the site has been included within the River Barrow and River Nore cSAC.
+The nearest NHA to the line route is the River Nore / Abbeyleix Woods Complex (Site Code: 2076) approximately 220 metres to the west of the Ballyragget Substation in the Northern part of the study area.
+The site is a proposed (pNHA), with much of the site having been included within the River Barrow and River Nore cSAC.